trinity-team/camp-rubrik-cnp-microsoft/orienteering/inventory-walkthrough.md

 <img src="../images/Azure Inventory.png">
 </p>

-Use the **Resource Group** filter to filter the inventory down to the Resource Group whose containing your name contains your Oasis lab id.
+Use the **Resource Group** filter to filter the inventory down to the `prod` Resource Group whose name contains your Oasis lab id.
 This id can be found inside the jumpbox credentials tray.
-In this guide we will be using `oasis-prod` as the lab id.
+In this guide we will be using `oasis` as the lab id.

 <p align="center">
 <img src="../images/Azure Inventory Filtered.png">